puppetlabs/puppet-docs/source/pe/3.7/accounts_class.markdown

 Specifies the data store to use for accounts and groups.

-When set to `namespace`, data will be read from the puppet class specified in the `data_namespace` parameter.
+When set to `namespace`, data will be read from the Puppet class specified in the `data_namespace` parameter.
 When set to `yaml`, data will be read from specially-named YAML files in the `/etc/puppetlabs/puppet/data` directory.
 (If you have changed your `$confdir`, it will look in `$confdir/data`.)
 Example YAML files are provided in the `ext/data/` directory of this module.

 Allowed values are `yaml` and `namespace`; defaults to `namespace`.